CardiacModelling/ap-nimbus/docs/RtD/running/appredict/index.rst

 Sample |ApPredict| argument input
 ---------------------------------

-The following is derived from ``cardiacmodelling/appredict-no-emulators:0.0.6`` (i.e. around July 2020)
+The following is derived from ``cardiacmodelling/appredict-no-emulators:0.0.9`` (i.e. around December 2022)

 ::